Facebook Data Leak Shows That Users Are Ignorant Of The Value Of Their Data

 — CNN International (@cnni) March 20, 2018

-There are different methods of extracting data from users like hacking, tricking users to share their sensitive information or tricking users to give access to platforms that store their data.
+There are different methods of extracting data from users like hacking, tricking users to share their sensitive information, or tricking users to give access to platforms that store their data.
 The Electronic Frontier Foundation suggests that users should be able to take their data with them when leaving any platform.
-It seems the data when stored no longer belongs to the user but to the company.
-Many users sign in to other platforms using their Facebook account without bordering about the permissions they grant third parties.
+It seems the data stored no longer belongs to the user but to the company.
+Many users sign in to other platforms using their Facebook account without bothering with the permissions they grant third parties.

 Cambridge Analytica caught bragging about bribery, entrapment https://t.co/EztDmjIxT1 pic.twitter.com/u0XJnUxver